LGBTQ rights in Bolivia: Recognition of same-sex relationships

-Article 63 of the Constitution of Bolivia limits marriage to opposite-sex couples.
+Article 63 of the Constitution of Bolivia limits marriage to heterosexual couples.
 In July 2010, following the legalisation of same-sex marriage in Argentina, Vice President Álvaro García Linera said that the government had no plans to legalize same-sex marriage.

 In April 2012, a member of the opposition coalition, the National Convergence, introduced a bill in the Plurinational Legislative Assembly to legalize same-sex civil unions.
 However, the bill stalled and was not approved.
 Multiple similar proposals were introduced in the following years, but all stalled due to opposition from the Catholic Church and several members of the governing Movement for Socialism party.

-On January 9, 2018, the Inter-American Court of Human Rights (IACHR) ruled that countries signatory to the American Convention on Human Rights, of which Bolivia is a signatory, are required to allow same-sex couples to marry.
+On 9 January 2018, the Inter-American Court of Human Rights (IACHR) issued an advisory opinion that parties to the American Convention on Human Rights should grant same-sex couples "accession to all existing domestic legal systems of family registration, including marriage, along with all rights that derive from marriage".
 Following the decision, a same-sex couple, David Aruquipa Pérez and Guido Montaño Durán, went to a Civil Registry Service (SERECI) office in La Paz in October 2018 seeking to formalise their 9-year-old relationship as a free union, which are offered the same rights as marriages.
 The Registry refused, but on 9 December 2020, following a court ruling in favour of the couple by the Second Constitutional Chamber of the La Paz Departmental Court of Justice on 3 July 2020, it reversed its position.
 It issued "Resolution 003/2020", ordering the registration of the free union of Aruquipa Pérez and Montaño Durán.
 The couple finally registered their union on 18 December 2020.
 This decision sets a precedent for other same-sex couples to access this recognition in Bolivia.
 LGBT groups described the decision as "historic".